Niklas-Zeidler/AdventOfCode2021/README.md

 # AdventOfCode2021
-my tries for AOC2021, whih I'm using for learning rust
+my tries for AOC2021, which I'm using for learning rust